Bill’s Guide to Writing a Book

 Yay, you finished your first draft!

 Quick tip: Make a file called temp.
-Use this to hold large segments for text to copy.
-Also, copy text here for Grammarly and ProWritingAid and then copy the updated text into your main document.
+Use this to hold large text segments for copying.
+Also, copy the text here for Grammarly and ProWritingAid, then paste the updated text into your main document.
 Why?
 Grammarly and ProWritingAid take forever on large documents.

 What is flow?
 It is how one sentence leads to the next.
 It is how one paragraph integrates with the next.
-The reader should not struggle.
-They should never have to stop and think about what you are saying.
-“Which person is talking now?”
+The reader should never have to stop and think about who is saying what.
 “I’m confused.
 Where did the killer come from?”
 “What does this word mean?”
 This should be in the back of your mind during self-editing.

 One more step.
 You need a title.
-Start brainstorming to develop 20+ titles.
+Brainstorm at least 20 titles.
 First, cross out all the titles that already exist.
 Also, cross them out if they are even remotely related to a famous title.
-“Growing Red October Tomatos” “The Sorcerer’s Stone” With a friend’s help, narrow the list to one.
+“Hunting Red October Tomatoes” “The Sorcerer’s Stone” With a friend’s help, narrow the list to one.
 It should be edgy, tight, and provocative.

-You now have the best possible work, so give it to somebody for a beta read.
-But, how do you know you are ready?
-Simple, track your self-editing.
-When confident, consider how many changes you made on your last pass.
-If there are many changes, this means you are not ready.
-An “I’m finished” point is one edit per three pages.
+The next step is a beta read.
+But how do you know you are ready?
+Simple: track your self-editing.
+How many changes did you make on your last self-edit?
+If there are many (more than one per three pages), you are not ready.

 You want your beta reader to locate significant big-picture issues, point out character flaws, and make comments.
 You are not looking for grammar/spelling issues, but it is nice when they find them.
-That is the editor’s job.
+(That is the editor’s job.)
 Plus, you, Grammarly, and ProWritingAid should have already found them.
 If you get many grammar/spelling issues from your beta reader, this indicates another problem.
-It might be a beta reader’s lack of experience, or your grammar/spelling is lower than average.
-In my case, I had two issues.
-My grammar/spelling was poor, and Grammarly/ProWritingAid did not exist when I wrote my first book.
+It might be a beta reader’s lack of experience, or your grammar and spelling are below average.

 The comments you want are: “This makes little sense.”
 “I don’t think Sam would do this.”
 “Seems unrealistic.”
 “More explanation.”
 “How did they get the job?”
 “More description here.”
 “Too much information.”
 “I do not think female readers would like this.”
 Then, make another five edits, including a Grammarly and ProWritingAid pass.
 At this time, there should be no plot issues, logic errors, or wrong facts, and the flow is excellent.

 Next, format.
-Make all words the same font, New Times Roman, single-spaced, size 11.
+Use New Times Roman, single-spaced, size 11, for all words.
 All the margins and tabs should be the same.
 One space between the period and the next sentence.
-Why?
-You do not want to waste the editor’s time with formatting issues, like cutting and pasting something from a different document with a different font.
+Why all the formatting effort?
+You do not want to waste the editor’s time with formatting issues.
 Later, the formatter will change the format for publishing.

 Important tip.
 Do not treat your editor like a garbage collector.
 If you know your work has errors, FIX THEM.
-(Like not capitalizing a state name.)
 You want to give the editor the absolute best possible work so they can concentrate on genuine issues.
 Otherwise, they will spend time fixing the simple stuff and feel they have accomplished something impressive.

 Important issue.
 What if the editor did not spot many mistakes, made too many corrections, or disagreed significantly with your direction?
 There is no choice.
-You accidentally picked a lousy editor.
+You picked a lousy editor.
 Incorporate the valuable comments, do a Grammarly/ProWritingAid, and one more self-edit pass.
 Then, hire another editor.
-Sadly, I had to do this three times at my own expense.
+Sadly, I had to do this three times on my first book at my own expense.

 Important tip.
 Think of hiring an editor as a paid job interview.
 You are looking to build a long-term relationship and hire them multiple times.
 If the editor does not go into this process with the idea of “I am trying to impress you,” then you know not to use them again.
-Sadly, this is an expensive interview process.
+Sadly, this interview process is expensive.

-Should you ask your potential editor to edit one chapter?
-I have gone down this road before.
-This is the mark of desperation on the editor’s part.
-A promising sign is when the editor says, “I can fit you in in three weeks,” this means they are busy with other work, meaning that other authors value them.
-If they say, “I can fit you in in six months,” this is not good for a long-term relationship
+Should you ask your potential editor to edit your first chapter as a test of their abilities?
+I do not recommend it.
+Instead, I would ask them if they can show you something they have edited.
+A promising sign is: “I can fit you in in three weeks.”
+This means they are busy with other work, meaning that other authors value them.
+If they say, “I can fit you in in six months,” this is not good for a long-term relationship.

 YAY, you are done!
 Now, for the harder part: publish your work.
 Then, the impossible: marketing your work.